-Bilal undertakes personal injury work on behalf of claimants, insurers and government bodies and has particular experience in stress at work, employer’s liability and public liability claims.
-His biomedical experience has proved useful.
+Bilal undertakes personal injury work on behalf of claimants, insurers and government bodies.
+His work encompasses employer’s liability, claims for psychiatric injury, occupier’s liability and fatal accidents.

-Bilal’s work in this area overlaps with his expertise in dealing with claims brought at common law and under the Human Rights Act for damages for false imprisonment, unlawful detention, breach of privacy and the use of restraints.
+Bilal’s work in this area overlaps with his expertise in dealing with claims brought for damages for false imprisonment, unlawful detention and breach of privacy.

 Bilal has extensive experience of challenges to the decisions of public bodies particularly in the areas of education, immigration and asylum, community care, safeguarding children and vulnerable adults, mental health and prison law.
 He is developing his practice in the areas of data protection and information sharing.
 He has been instructed on behalf of claimants, governmental bodies and interested parties and regularly appears before the First-Tier tribunal, the Upper Tribunal, the High Court and the Court of Appeal in judicial review proceedings and substantive appeals.

 As a special advocate, Bilal has acted in immigration proceedings involving issues of national security.
-Given his expertise in family law, Bilal has also been instructed as the special advocate in care proceedings where issues of non-disclosure and the consequent impact on a party’s Article 6 ECHR rights have arisen (including the High Court proceedings in BCC v FZ & Ors (2012)).
+Bilal has also been instructed as the special advocate in care proceedings where issues of non-disclosure and the consequent impact on a party’s Article 6 ECHR rights have arisen (including the High Court proceedings in BCC v FZ & Ors ).